crmcarecloud/api-php-client/docs/Api/CustomersActionsApi.md

 Set a new customer status

 The method sets a new customer status.
-If another valid status exists, CareCloud deactivates it.<br/> ⚠️ Action method is available only in the Enterprise interface.
+If another valid status exists, CareCloud deactivates it. ⚠️ Action method is available only in the Enterprise interface.

 ### Example
 ```php